s4lt3d/AssetBundleManagerForUnity/readme.md

-# Asset Bundle Manager
+# Asset Bundle Manager for Unity

-This demo project demonstrates an asset loading system which has the following features.
+This demo project demonstrates an asset loading system which has the following features and is intended as a demo.

 * Enables designers to drag/drop a prefab from the project view into the spawner component to instantiate a GameObject at runtime.
 * Designers can move, rename prefabs, or modify asset bundles without impacting functionality.